aguscsc/wepi.dotfiles/README.md

 # Wallpaper

-Took it from Jvschulz from youtube, its the the artist's garden at eragny from camille pissarro, very nice to look at while studying and working.
+Took it from Jvschulz on youtube, its the the artist's garden at eragny from camille pissarro, very nice to look at while studying and working.

 ![Wallpaper](pics/desktop.jpg)